Sustainable Development Goal 6: Target 6.5: Implement IWRM

 A review in 2020 stated that: "In 2018, 60 percent of 172 countries reported very low, low and medium-low levels of implementation of integrated water resources management and were unlikely to meet the implementation target by 2030."

 Target 6.6: Protect and restore water-related ecosystems

 Target 6.6 is: "By 2020, protect and restore water-related ecosystems, including mountains, forests, wetlands, rivers, aquifers and lakes."

 It has one indicator: Indicator 6.6.1 is the "Change in the extent of water-related ecosystems over time".
+This indicator monitoring methodology is framed around five sub-indicators: